 Addiction and addictive behaviors permeate our society in every neighborhood, in every community and at every socio-economic level, causing immeasurable damage that affects us all.

 Progress in accepting the nature and the extent of this crisis has been made.
 Addiction is increasingly understood to be a chronic condition, and recovery is finding its way into the mainstream of American life.
-While recovery-intensive events such as in- or out-patient treatment continue to play a critical initial role, and often help transition patients into Alcoholics Anonymous and other recovery programs for the long term, treatment is, by its nature, time-limited.
+While recovery-intensive events such as in- or out-patient treatment continue to play a critical initial role, and often help transition patients into Alcoholics Anonymous, Refuge Recovery, All Reovery, Narcotics Anonymous and other recovery programs for the long term, treatment is, by its nature, time-limited.

 Recovery is a lifetime.